The Appointed Times of YHVH–the Festival of the Unleavened Bread Part I

 Do not slay the blood of My slaughtering with leaven, and do not let the slaughtering of the Festival of the Pesach remain until morning.
 (Exo 34:25)

+In order to understand what these two passages are referring to, we need to do a textual criticism.
 First, notice what the text is saying when I strike the land of Egypt.
-And this day you shall celebrate it as a festival.
+And this day … you shall celebrate it as a festival.
 When did Elohim strike Egypt?
 On the fifteenth day.
 This is the first day of the Unleavened Bread, this day is to be a remembrance and celebrated as a festival, because on it the Elohim of Israel struck Egypt and Israel came out of Egypt.
+In Exo 34:25 we are told do not let the slaughtering of the Festival of the Pesach remain until morning.
+With all that being said, we understand that the slaughtering of the festival is the lamb or goat (Pesach) which is to be slaughtered on the fourteenth between the evenings and eaten on the fifteenth, and whatever is left is to be burned until the morning of the fifteenth.
+From here we conclude that in Exo 12:13-14 and Exo 34:25 the festival that is meant is the first day of the Unleavened Bread and by extension: all seven days.
+Let us keep on reading:

-And on the fifteenth day of this new moon is the Festival of the Unleavened Breads to Yehovahseven days you eat unleavened bread.
+And on the fifteenth day of this new moon is the Festival of the Unleavened Breads to Yehovah – seven days you eat unleavened bread.
 On the first day you have a set-apart gathering, you do no servile work.
 And you shall bring an offering made by fire to Yehovah for seven days.
 On the seventh day is a set-apart gathering, you do no servile work.
 (Lev 23:4-8)

+We are told that for seven days of the Festival of the Unleavened Bread (Chag Matzot) we are to eat unleavened bread from where the name of the festival comes.
+The first day is a set-apart gathering and the last seven day is a set-apart gathering.
+These two days are days of rest: no servile word is to be done, that is, we shall do no work of servant.
 We should notice in Hebrew that the first and seventh days of this Festival are not called Shabbats which is a ceasing from any kind of work, a complete rest.
-On these days we are allowed to cook and prepare food for the festival (Exo_12:16).
+On these days we are allowed to cook and prepare food for the festival (Exo 12:16).
 Although it is not Shabbat, it is still to be a day of rest, for this is a festival and this is how we honor YHVH: by giving back His festival days to Him.
+So, the Festival of the Unleavened Bread (Chag Matzot) is the first annual appointed time.

 Does leaven represent sin?

 Some teachers teach that leaven represents sin, but this is not how the Judaism sees it.
 Actually, leaven is represented as a good thing, not sin.
-Moreover, Yeshua the Messiah teaches us that the Kingdom of Heaven is like leaven (Mat_13:33), the Kingdom of God is like leaven, (Luk_13:20-21).
-Yeshua likens leaven unto teaching as seen in Mat_16:6-12.
-Shaul (Paul) the Apostle uses leaven as an example of how a little of something (teaching) can grow fast (Gal_5:9).
+Moreover, Yeshua the Messiah teaches us that the Kingdom of Heaven is like leaven (Mat 13:33), the Kingdom of God is like leaven, (Luk 13:20-21).
+Yeshua likens leaven unto teaching as seen in Mat 16:6-12.
+Shaul (Paul) the Apostle uses leaven as an example of how a little of something (teaching) can grow fast (Gal 5:9).
 He teaches us that we are to get rid of the old leaven at the beginning of the Feast of Unleavened Bread and start the new year in the spring with new leaven, as the Torah does say so.
+And indeed, this is what the leaven represented when the Hebrews left Egypt.
+As the fifteenth day began to approach, the Pesach were slaughtered in the dwellings of the Hebrews between the evenings on the fourteenth.
+With the setting of the sun, the Feast of Unleavened Bread began, and the Pesach (Passover lambs) were eaten in haste (Exo 12:8-11), while the firstborn of Egypt was dying after midnight (Exo 12:29).
+While yet dark, by the command of Elohim the children of Israel started leaving Egypt: Exo 12:31-39.
+Clearly this was the fifteenth, the day of Unleavened Bread, of the month of the aviv.
+The children of Israel left the old leaven behind and at the appointed time set by Elohim left Egypt.
+For more insight on the timing of the Exodus, refer to the article When Did Israel Leave Egypt?

 When the children of Israel were leaving Egypt, there was no time for the new lump to rise and for seven days they were eating unleavened bread, matzot, (hence the name of the festival) until the parting of the Red Sea (Yam Suph).
 The Targum Yonatan (the translation of Yonatan) renders Zech 14 – “As on the day that he fought the battle at the Red Sea”, thus referring to the night of the seventh day of Matzot, when the Egyptian pursuers were drowned in the Red Sea.
+After having left Egypt, Israel was given a new bread to eat, manna, bread from heaven.
+This new bread the people would eat forty years until they entered the Land.
+To learn more about all appointed time of the Creator, please, visit The Appointed Times of YHVH.

-May we merit seeing the coming of our Mashiach speedily in our days
+May we merit seeing the coming of our Mashiach speedily in our days!